CulturalMe/meteor-slingshot/README.md

 });
 ```

-This will use [Blob URLs](http://caniuse.com/#feat=bloburls) to show the image from the local source until it is uploaded to the server.
-If Blob URL's are not available it will attempt to use `FileReader` to generate a base64 encoded url representing the data as a fallback.
+This will use [Blob URLs](http://caniuse.com/#feat=bloburls) to show the image
+from the local source until it is uploaded to the server.
+If Blob URL's are not
+available it will attempt to use `FileReader` to generate a base64-encoded url
+representing the data as a fallback.

 ### AWS S3